timberkerkvliet/seizento/README.md

 ]
 ```

-We are using the `expression` endpoint, but the data we are submitting is just a literal value.
-If we get the evaluation of the expression by a `GET` request on `/value/`,
-we get exactly the same data back.
+If we get the value by a `GET` request on `/value/products` we get exactly the same data back.